PilzDE/pilz_robots/README.md

 # ROS_PRBT

 ## Package: pilz_robots
 The meta package for the PILZ robot manipulator PRBT.
+Here you can find documentation of the individual packages.
+For a general overview and link collection we refer to the [wiki page](http://wiki.ros.org/pilz_robots).

 ![PRBT manipulator](prbt_support/img/prbt.jpg)